|

 Redoubt"), it was not hit.
 Apparently it was too small a target, and too difficult to

 pick out of the surrounding area from above.
-The "Eagle's Nest" became a popular
+After the war the "Eagle's Nest" became a popular

-stop for visiting GIs (for awhile, only officers were allowed to ride the elevator, and
+stop for visiting American GIs and other Allied officers and troops (for awhile, only officers were allowed to ride the elevator, and

 enlisted men had to use the footpath).
 Due to intense lobbying by the Berchtesgaden

-district administrator and the Bavarian government, the Kehlsteinhaus was spared from the
+district administrator, the Kehlsteinhaus was spared from the

 1951-52 destruction of Nazi ruins, and was returned to the State of Bavaria (now

-run by the Bavarian Alpine Club).
+run by the Berchtesgaden tourism association).
 The house was

 restored and somewhat modernized, but its basic appearance today is much the